kreid415/kreid415.github.io/_pages/advocacy.md

 {% include figure.liquid loading="eager" path="assets/img/nami.jpg" class="img-fluid rounded z-depth-1" %}

-My research goasl focus on finding new ways to study mental health.
+My research goals focus on finding new ways to study mental health.
 If you would like to support my work, please consider donating to a mental health charity like [NAMI](https://www.nami.org/get-involved/donate-to-nami/).